ShirazFero/Friends-Of-The-Swifts/README.md

 Setting up Local Camera server
 ----------------------
-1.Connect Ip Cameras to your local network, Install HiP2P client and turn all cameras on,make sure you they work and get their IP addresses, watch instructions on installing your cameras on your local network here: __LINK__
+1. Connect Ip Cameras to your local network, Install HiP2P client and turn all cameras on,make sure you they work and get their IP addresses, watch instructions on installing your cameras on your local network here: https://www.youtube.com/watch?v=u5L7UbpSyFo

-2.download and install OBS studio on your pc at https://obsproject.com/download
+2. Download and install OBS studio on your pc at https://obsproject.com/download

-3.set OBS studio and set all camera rtmp streams to OBS and add a scene for each camera and add a Scene to each camera, watch video at __LINK__
+3. Set OBS studio and set all camera rtmp streams to OBS and add a scene for each camera and add a Scene to each camera, watch video at __LINK__

   step 1: get all camera IP addresses from your local network , replace __CameraIPAddress__  with them : rtsp://admin:admin@__CameraIPAddress__:554/11